SOCO Nupes logo Colorado Springs (CO) Alumni Chapter

 The Dreamer

 Diggs served as the first Grand Polemarch and helped guide the early direction of the Fraternity.
-His work helped shape standards, ceremonies, organizational structure, and the spirit of achievement that still defines Kappa Alpha Psi.
-He also gave serious attention to education, writing, and leadership development.
+His work helped shape standards, ceremonies, organizational structure, and the spirit of achievement.

-His influence remains central to Kappa history.
 The Fraternity remembers him as “The Dreamer” because he saw what Kappa Alpha Psi could become before that vision had fully taken form.
-His legacy represents purpose, order, discipline, and the belief that Achievement must guide every field of human endeavor.

 Read Official Biography